PREVENT: An Unsupervised Approach to Predict Software Failures in Production: Prevent

-\preventEnergy State classifier revisits the \embed approach~\cite{monni:RBM:ICST:2019} with up-to-date and robust technology.
-It infers anomalous combinations of KPI values from perturbations of the Gibbs free energy computed on time series of KPI values monitored from production.
+The \textsc{Prevent$_E$}\xspace State classifier infers anomalous combinations of KPI values from perturbations of the Gibbs free energy computed on time series of KPI values monitored from production.

-The Gibbs free energy was originally introduced in physics to model macroscopic many-particle systems as a statistical characterization of the properties of single particles that affect the global physical quantities such as energy or temperature~\cite{Chandler:StatisticalMechanics:1987}, and is applied in many domains, such as the growth of the World Wide Web and the spread of epidemics~\cite{Dorogovtsev:CriticalPhenomenaNetworks:RevModPhys:2008}.
+The Gibbs free energy was originally introduced in statistical physics to model macroscopic many-particle systems as a statistical characterization of the properties of single particles that affect the global physical quantities such as energy or temperature~\cite{Chandler:StatisticalMechanics:1987}, and is applied in many domains, such as the growth of the World Wide Web and the spread of epidemics~\cite{Dorogovtsev:CriticalPhenomenaNetworks:RevModPhys:2008}.

-Both \embed and \preventEnergy rely on the intuition that complex distributed enterprise software applications and physical systems share the dependencies of properties of interest of the global state of the system (energy and temperature in the case of physical systems, failures in the case of software applications) on the collective configuration of basic elements (particles in the case of physical systems, KPI values in the case of software applications).
-Following this intuition, both \embed and \preventEnergy recast the problem of predicting failures in complex distributed enterprise software applications to the problem of revealing the collective alignment of the KPIs of an application to correlated anomalous values.
+We rely on the intuition that complex distributed enterprise software applications and physical systems share the dependencies of properties of interest of the global state of the system (energy and temperature in the case of physical systems, failures in the case of software applications) on the collective configuration of basic elements (particles in the case of physical systems, KPI values in the case of software applications).
+Intuitively, the execution of some faulty code produces some error states with anomalous KPI values that propagate through the execution, thus leading to a progressive alignment of anomalous KPI values.
+Following this intuition, we recast the problem of predicting failures in complex distributed enterprise software applications to the problem of revealing the collective alignment of the KPIs of an application to correlated anomalous values.

-\preventEnergy supersedes the intractability of analytically representing the physical dependencies that concretely govern the correlations among KPIs~\cite{Carreira-Perpinan:ContrastiveDivergence:AISTATS:2005}, by approximating the computation of the Gibbs energy with restricted Bolzmann machines, \emph{RBM}~\cite{fischer:rbm-intro:springer:2012}, and signals anomalous states when the energy exceeds a threshold.
+\textsc{Prevent$_E$}\xspace supersedes the intractability of analytically representing the physical dependencies that concretely govern the correlations among KPIs~\cite{Carreira-Perpinan:ContrastiveDivergence:AISTATS:2005} by approximating the computation of the Gibbs energy with restricted Bolzmann machines, \emph{RBM}~\cite{fischer:rbm-intro:springer:2012}, and signals anomalous states when the energy exceeds a threshold.